argoproject/Argo/docs/users/landingpages.rst

 	- Show excerpt shows the post excerpt
 	- Show byline shows the post byline
 	- Show categories and tags shows each post's categories and tags
-- Slug: A short, descriptive label for the page composed of the letters a-z and numbers 0-9,
 - Author: The author of the series.
 This defaults to the person who created the series, and can be hidden by unchecking the "Show Series Byline" option above.
+This can be a CoAuthors Plus guest author.
 - Footer layout style
 	- None: The series page does not have a custom footer.
 	- Use widget: Creates a new "Series Name: Bottom" :doc:`widget area <sidebarswidgets>`, editable in **Appearance > Widgets**
 	- Custom HTML: Checking this option reveals a TinyMCE editor that allows you to write additional content using the standard editor or paste in HTML through the text editor.

 Common ways of customizing your landing page
 --------------------------------------------